secretstartups/handbook/content/handbook/about/editing-handbook/_index.md

 ### Prettier is formatting markdown files

-If you have `prettier` set up in VSCode and it is formatting the `.md` files when they are not supposed to, check if you have Prettier set to be your default formatter with `"editor.defaultFormatter": "esbenp.prettier-vscode"` in your user settings.
+If you have `prettier` set up in VS Code and it is formatting the `.md` files when they are not supposed to, check if you have Prettier set to be your default formatter with `"editor.defaultFormatter": "esbenp.prettier-vscode"` in your user settings.

 Additionally, consider using the [Glob Pattern](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) in the extension settings to specify which files to prettify automatically.